 - To motivate staff (to remain as employees)

 Provided it follows due process, and subject to any restrictions in its articles of association, a company can create a new share class at any time.
-When it needs a new share class a company can choose to either create a new share class in addition to an existing class or convert an existing share class into one or more new share classes.
+When it needs a new share class a company can choose to either create a new one or convert an existing share class into one or more new ones.

 1 Ordinary shares

 These carry no special rights or restrictions.
-They rank after preference shares as regards dividends and return of capital but carry voting rights (usually one vote per share) not normally given to holders of preference shares (unless their preferential dividend is in arrears).
+They rank after preference shares as regards dividends and return of capital in the event of the company being wound up.
+But they carry voting rights (usually one vote per share) not normally given to holders of preference shares.

-In some cases, different classes of ordinary share may be of different nominal values – for example, there may be £1 Ordinary shares and £0.01 Ordinary shares.
-If each share had the right to one vote (and assuming the shares were issued at their nominal value), then the £0.01 Ordinary shareholders would get 100 votes per £1 paid while the £1 Ordinary shareholders would get 1 vote for paying the same amount.
+In some cases, different classes of ordinary share may be of different nominal values.
+For example, there may be £1 ordinary shares and £0.01 ordinary shares.
+If each share had the right to one vote (and assuming the shares were issued at their nominal value), then the £0.01 ordinary shareholders would get 100 votes per £1 paid while the £1 ordinary shareholders would get 1 vote per £1 paid.

 2 Deferred ordinary shares